I hope that people think of me as someone who had some kind of integrity

 The most played artist on the radio

 George Michael received the Radio Academy’s PPL Award, at the Shaw Theatre in London, for the most played artist on the radio in the past 20 years.
+The data was collected from 600 national and local radio stations across the UK.

 Patience, George Michael’s fifth solo album was released and went straight at #1 in the UK.